mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
-### 13.0.10
+### 13.0.11
-- Update pusher library
+- Improve active users counter
-- Minor structural changes
+- Update websocket config when initialize the framework

 Check older versions on the [CHANGELOG](CHANGELOG.md)